 I like to add a different color for the outlines of the cartoon character.
 For example, choosing a (dark) grey color for the outline used around the hat can enhance this part of the illustration.
 Looks more professional to me.

 You can repeat this step on all body parts of the chef drawing.
 The outline used for the pupils can remain black (same thing for the moustache and feet).
 Good job!
-Your character is now completed!
-Have fun and don't hesitate to try more characters! ;)
+Your character is now completed.
+Have fun and don't hesitate to try more characters below. ;)